AsteriskAmpersand/Ice-Experimental/README.md

 ### ──────────【 Monster Changes 】────────── ###

 #### ──────────【 Monster Hitzones / Softening 】────────── ####
-Details for this section are covered under General Changes near the top of this Change Log.
+Details for Monster Hitzone changes and Clutch Claw Softening are found near the top of [General Changes](#general-changes).

 #### ──────────【 Alatreon 】────────── ####
 Due to element damage output increasing significantly on many weapon types, Alatreon's weapon-specific element topple multipliers have been adjusted.
 A lower multiplier means a weapon's element damage will count for less and the hunter will need to deal more total element damage to reach each topple.
 - Great Sword modifier decreased to 0.8x (down from 1.1x).
 - Hunting Horn modifier decreased to 0.8x (down from 1.0x).
-- Gunlance modifier decreased to 1.0x (down from 1.1x).

 ## Experimental General Changes ##